icgc-argo-workflows/workflow-repo-migration/README.md

 ## Repository migration standard operating procedure (SOP)

+**Prerequisite**: the user executing the SOP needs to be owner of both source and target GitHub organizations in order to initial repository transfer.

 For each repository to be migrated, please follow these steps:

 0. Make sure to complete and release all currently in-development packages